 The Hidden Cost of Misalignment: Why Most APAC Crises Start Internally (Commentary by Farrell Tan)

-When crises unfold across APAC, attention usually turns outward: regulatory shifts, activist scrutiny, AI failures, geopolitical volatility.
+When crises unfold across APAC, attention usually turns outward i.e., regulatory shifts, activist scrutiny, AI failures, geopolitical volatility.
+The trigger is often external.
+The cause rarely is.

-Most crises begin internally; not through dramatic failure, but through misalignment.
+Most crises begin internally; not through dramatic failure, but through misalignment that accumulates quietly until exposure becomes inevitable.

-No statement can compensate for blurred decision rights.
-No media strategy can reconcile contradictory operational behaviour.
-No holding statement can restore confidence where governance is unclear.
+No statement compensates for blurred decision rights.
+No media strategy reconciles contradictory operational behaviour.
+No holding statement restores confidence where governance is unclear.

-Communications plays a critical role, but it cannot repair structural incoherence after exposure.
+Communications plays a critical role.
+It cannot repair structural incoherence after exposure.

 APAC Complexity Magnifies Misalignment